NCATS-Tangerine/kba-reasoner/README.md

 source venv/bin/activate
 ```

-Before using the code,
+## Running the System

+There are two ways to run the system: directly as a standalone system or within a Docker container.

+To install and run the code directly:

 ```bash
 make install
 make run
 ```

-Build and start docker container:
+To build and start the system within a Docker container:

 ```bash
 make build